 The concept of overbought or oversold is an example of a precondition for a possible entry or exit point.
 Additional indicators are necessary to trigger and confirm the actual entry or exit signal.
 We strive to attain a balance that requires a sufficient number of indicators to reliably achieve this goal, without introducing too much complexity.
 The indicators must attack the problem from different perspectives, while being careful to minimize redundancy.
 The following is a sample of indicators that exhibit a few of the key analytical techniques that are incorporated into the models:

-A distinctive attribute of the models is reliance upon the concept of a consensus by several non-correlated indicator readings in conjunction with one or more necessary pre-conditional setups to trigger entry and exit signals.
-This process results in the construction of a number of preliminary self-contained models (or modules) that in turn can be reinforced by other “first stage” modules to generate a consensus that identifies the final trade signal.
-Although this adds a level of complexity to the decision-making process, it serves to inject a high level of “intelligence” into the models.
-We believe this methodology is unique in facilitating the challenge of trying to navigate and recognize market conditions that, on the surface and to most observers, appear to exhibit a great degree of chaotic variability from one time frame to another, but are in reality repetitions of similar market dynamics and therefore recognizable as conditions to which model criteria can be applied with recurring confidence.
+A distinctive attribute of Kensington's methodology is the reliance upon an ensemble of systematic trading models, each incorporating a blend of proprietary trend and counter-trend technical indicators.
+Although this adds a level of complexity to the decision-making process, it serves to improve the robustness and risk management of final trading decisions.
+We believe this methodology is unique to overcoming the challenge of trying to navigate and recognize market conditions that, on their surface and to most observers, appear to exhibit a great degree of chaotic variability from one timeframe to another.
+These market conditions are repetitions of similar market dynamics and therefore, recognizable as conditions to which model criteria can be applied with recurring confidence.

-Flagship Strategy With 29-Year Track Record Of Providing Compelling Risk-Adjusted Returns In Varying Cycles
+Flagship Strategy With 30-Year Track Record Of Providing Compelling Risk-Adjusted Returns In Varying Cycles

 Strives to provide investors the potential to participate in risk markets, while avoiding times of market decline and/or volatility.

 Seeks participation in rising equity markets, while striving to reduce correlation to equity markets in times of market decline and / or volatility.